syavorsky/comment-parser/README.md

 function returns `true` again to indicate that the state has toggled back.

+### `assoc_functions boolean`

+Set this to `true` to parse the name of the function associated to the comment.
+You will find the information under the injected `function` property of the output value.

 ### `parsers: Parser[]` (Custom parsers)

 In case you need to parse tags in different way you can pass `opts.parsers = [parser1, ..., parserN]`, where each parser is `function name(str:String, data:Object):{source:String, data:Object}`.